 The Layer Menu contains options for data creation or editing using the selected layers in the Overlay Control Center.
-Many of these options were previous found in the Overlay Control Center right click context menu.
+Many of these options were previous found in the Overlay Control Center right click context menu, and are still available in the Overlay Control Center right click context menu under the Layer submenu.

 These functions will apply to selected layers, so it is necessary to select the appropriate layers in the Overlay Control Center first.